run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     " service ": {" name ":" SERVICE.TEST.1 ",
     " category ": {" name ":" Category 1 "}},
     " contractID ":" 1 ",
     " urgency " : "H",
     "impact": "H"}
     }
-    Assuming that the platform attribute in the login was informed by user and considering the synchronize attribute equal to true, the CITSmart will:
+    Assuming that the platform attribute in the login was informed by user and considering the synchronize attribute equal to true, the 4biz will:
       - Check if there is an FROM-TO of contract 1 for the "user";
       - Include the applicant in the user registry, if it does not exist in the database;
       - Include the service in the service catalog of contract 1, if it does not exist in the database and register the service FROM-TO for the client;